Chaklong

+Etymology

+Terwiel noted that contemporary Ahom priests were unable to provide a clear etymology of the term "Chaklang."
+He suggested that it may derive from the Ahom word chak (related to Sanskrit chakra, meaning "wheel") combined with long ("great" or "large").

 History

-The Choklong wedding system is thought to have originated in the 13th century, when the Ahom people migrated to Assam from Dehong, Yunnan, China.
-This tradition has persisted from the time of Nang-hun-pha (the first Ahom-Chak-long marriage) to the present day, with an unbroken display of grandeur and splendor.

-The Chaklang custom, considered a social tradition among the Ahoms, has been practiced since the era of the Ahom kings.
+The Choklong wedding system is an Ahom ritual of marriage.
+The Chaklang custom, considered a social tradition among the Ahoms, has been practised since the era of the Ahom kings.
 An illustrative example is the marriage of Swargadev Rajeswar Singha to Princess Kuranganayani of Manipur.
-To trace the origin of this custom, it dates back to when Lengdon married the eldest daughter of Ak-Kai-Mo-Hung, Nang-Hun-Pha.
-The matrimonial process commenced with Lengdon sending a ceremonial gift of betel leaves and Areca nuts, adorned at both ends and presented on Sarai platters with stands, all enveloped in hand-made red towels.
-This marked the inception of the Chaklang tradition.
+As per Ahom myth, it dates back to the marriage of Lengdon with the eldest daughter of Ak-Kai-Mo-Hung, Nang-Hun-Pha.
+The matrimonial process commenced with Lengdon sending ceremonial gifts of betel leaves and areca nuts, presented on sarai platters with stands and wrapped in red cloth, which is regarded as the origin of the Chaklang tradition.

+Modern Revivalism

+Some modern scholars have examined the extent to which present-day Chaklang rituals reflect earlier Tai-Ahom practices.
+Anthropologist B. J. Terwiel observed that a central ritual feature of the ceremony—a large circular mandala made of multicoloured rice powder constructed on the floor around which the marriage rites are performed—is not attested in other Tai marriage customs or ethnographic descriptions.
+He suggested that the use of such a mandala may represent a later incorporation influenced by Hindu religious practice rather than an original Tai element.

+Terwiel further noted that in a Chaklang ceremony he witnessed in February 1980, several ritual elements described in earlier detailed accounts were absent.
+In particular, he observed the absence of the recitation of ancestral feats and triumphs extending back at least seven generations in the Tai language, which had been described as an essential component of the ceremony in published works.
+He also recorded that a series of Ahom ritual phrases and prayers documented in earlier descriptions were not performed.
+Instead, the ceremony he witnessed was conducted entirely in Assamese.
+Terwiel interpreted these discrepancies as evidence that certain components of the ritual may have been reconstructed in the context of modern revivalist practice.
+He also recorded that contemporary Ahom priests and scholars were unable to provide a clear etymology of the term "Chaklang," which he interpreted as indicative of modern revival and reinterpretation of the ritual.

 Rituals

 Among the Ahoms, intermarriage within the same clan is prohibited.
 Numerous traditions observed during Ahom weddings are shared with other Assamese communities, including the joron ceremony, daiyan, and gathiyan.

-A suitable girl is identified, and the boy's family approaches her family with a 'Sodhanibhar,' which includes betel nuts and leaves, rice, ducks, and more.
-If there are no concerns with the boy's family, a date is set for the girl's family to visit and observe the boy's family's lifestyle.
+A suitable girl is identified, and the boy's family approaches her family with a Sodhanibhar, which includes betel nuts and leaves, rice, ducks, and other items.
+If the proposal is accepted, a date is set for the girl's family to visit the boy's household.
 Subsequently, a wedding date is agreed upon.